-Try these easy crispy baked chicken drumsticks and thighs for a quickly prepared weeknight meal.
-Just coat the pieces of chicken legs with seasonings and put them in the oven.
+For a quick and easy weeknight meal, try crispy baked chicken drumsticks and thighs.
+Just coat the pieces of chicken legs with seasonings and cook in the oven for the perfect dinner.

-There really isn’t much to this baked chicken.
+There really isn’t much to this baked chicken leg quarters recipe.
 I used five whole chicken legs that I cut into thighs and drumsticks.
 Then I dumped them in a large zipper bag to coat each piece with seasonings.

 I find that kosher salt sticks to the meat better than regular salt.
 But if you don’t have it any regular table salt can be used instead.

-To make the chicken crispy, I bake it at a high temperature (450°F) in the beginning.
+To make the chicken crispy, I bake it in a 450°F preheated oven at the start of cooking.
 This crisps up the outside skin.
-You have to be careful, though, not to burn it.
-I have a convection oven, and probably had them in a little longer than I should have.
+But you have to be careful not to burn the outside.

-My oven has a temperature probe, so I put it into a thick piece near the bone.
-The meat is done when the temperature registers 165°F.
+I put the thermometer into a thick area on one of the chicken thighs near the bone.
+The meat is done when it reaches 165°F.

 Baking at a high temperature first and then lowering the temperature to finish cooking is what’s important in this crispy baked chicken drumsticks recipe.
 It’s not the spice blend.
 I often add a little bit of this and that when it comes to spices without really measuring things out.